Luis González de Ubieta: End of the war and exile

-On 8 January 1939, Luis González de Ubieta was transferred to Minorca to take the command of the naval base at Port Mahon.
+On 8 January 1939, Luis González de Ubieta was transferred to Minorca to take the command of the naval base at Mahón.
 He also was given the authority to command all of the Republican military forces on the island.

 One month later, on 8 February, faced with imminent defeat and under pressure from the authorities of the island, who wanted to avoid bloodshed, González de Ubieta surrendered the island to the rebels.

 After the fall of Minorca, Luis González de Ubieta, who was the military governor of the island, fled to France on the Royal Navy cruiser with 452 other Republican refugees.
 From Marseille, he managed to reach Paris with his wife, while other Spanish Republican refugees were taken to Port Vendres and then interned in the Argelès-sur-Mer concentration camp by the French authorities.

 Luis González de Ubieta lived in exile in France until the 1940 invasion of France by Nazi Germany, when he moved to Mexico.
 He then went on to settle in Venezuela.
 At the beginning of the 1950s, he was the captain of the merchant ship Chiriqui, a cattle transport flying the Panamanian flag.
 On 30 December 1950, his ship sank off Bocas de Ceniza, close to the mouth of the Magdalena River, in Colombian waters.
 Luis González de Ubieta refused to be rescued and went down with his ship.